Early impact of Mesoamerican goods in Iberian society: Maize

 Columbus encountered and noted the cultivation of maize on all his voyages.
 The Aztecs and Mayans of Central America had cultivated various forms of the crop long before its introduction to Europe.
 Traders brought maize back to Europe in the 16th century, where its ability to grow in diverse regions led to rapid popularity.
 It became a crucial crop in the Turkish Empire and the Balkans by the mid-16th century.
 Maize was essential for the growing Ottoman armies and was noted for its productive harvests.
 Its rapid spread to the Ottoman Empire by the mid-16th century suggests it had become a prevalent crop in Spain and Portugal by that time.

 However, the Europeans did not adopt nixtamalization, risking pellagra.

 In the mountains of the Basque Country, the substitution of millet with maize and the small fortunes made in the Americas encouraged the construction of baserri farms.

 Squash

 Native populations of the Americas had long relied on squash, along with corn and beans, as primary staples.
 The Spanish who brought this crop back to Europe found it similarly practical and adopted it as a staple.
 Squash was known in the Turkish Empire by 1539.

 Beans

-While beans were long known in Europe and Asia, common, lima, and sieva beans were among the new types introduced to Europe after Columbus's voyages.
+While beans were long known in Europe and Asia, common, lima bean, and sieva beans were among the new types introduced to Europe after Columbus's voyages.
 Natives had recognized the protein-rich benefits of beans, and the Spanish were quick to adopt the new varieties into their diets.